DiligentGraphics/DiligentSamples/README.md

 Please visit [this page](http://diligentgraphics.com/diligent-engine/getting-started/#Build-Windows) for build instructions.

 To run a sample from Visual Studio, locate the sample’s project in the solution explorer, set the project as startup project and run it.
+For samples to run properly, the assets folder needs to be set up as a working directory (this is automatically configured by CMake).
 By default the sample will run in D3D11 mode.
 To use D3D12 or OpenGL, use the following command line option: mode={D3D11|D3D12|GL} (do not use spaces!).

 ## Universal Windows Platform